lisc-tools/lisc/paper/paper.md

 # Acknowledgements

-Thank you to Jessica and Bradley Voytek for the inspiration for this codebase from the BRAINSCANR project, and to Lakshmi Menon, Will Fox and Richard Gao for helpful insights and feedback from testing and using the codebase.
+Thank you to Jessica and Bradley Voytek for the inspiration from the BRAINSCANR project, and to Lakshmi Menon, Will Fox and Richard Gao for helpful insights and feedback.

 # References